EEricHwang/EEricHwang.github.io/_pages/research.md

 author_profile: true
 ---

-My research aims to develop advanced control algorithms of multi-vehicle systems, particularly for aerospace domains.
+My research aims to develop advanced control algorithms for multi-vehicle systems, particularly for aerospace domains.
 I'm interested in how to enhance the system's <strong> robustness </strong> and <strong> resilience </strong> in adversarial environments.

-The control systems for aerospace systems necessitate advanced solutions due to the importance of safety considerations.
+The aerospace control systems necessitate advanced solutions due to the importance of safety considerations.
 Without these solutions, numerous safety violations (e.g., crashes and collisions) would highly occur.
 For instance, aerial control systems within Urban Air Mobility (UAM) place heavy reliance on the uninterrupted flow of information enabled by vehicle-level communication networks (e.g., 5G, Wi-Fi, etc.) between Aerial Vehicles (AVs).
 However, these communication networks could be vulnerable to cyberattacks, potentially resulting in detrimental scenarios.
 Given the dynamic nature of urban environments, UAM AVs are also exposed to signal jamming, disturbances, and unexpected system failures.